Needle Hill Hong Kong – conquering the third sharpest peak

 The trail starts by the Shing Mun Reservoir, and the closest way you can get there is by taking theminibus 82 in Tsuen Wan.
 But the queue can be long on the weekend so it’s worth getting 4-5 people together for a taxi.

-You can cut some time by asking the taxi to take you to the main dam, but they usually won’t.
+You can cut some time by asking the taxi to take you to the main dam, but they usually won’t do it (very common in HK).
 Once you get off at the reservoir minibus stop, go right along the Shing Mun Road.
 If you need a bathroom break, there is one to the left past the stairs and it would be your last chance.
 Don’t go on the stairs unless you want to do a loop of the Shing Mun Reservoir instead!

 This first part is a nice and leisurely walk.
 There are many monkeys along this path so do not take out any plastic bags or they might be ripped out of your hands!